Viewing data sets

 Specifying attribute properties

-- Insensitive attributes are not associated with any privacy risks.
-They will be kept unmodified.
+- Insensitive attributes will be kept unmodified.

 - String: a generic sequence of characters.
 This is the default data type.